Things to do in Moose Jaw: Why you need to stop here!

 Al Capone Moose Jaw

-If you’re coming from Regina, you likely learned all about cops at the RCMP Depot, but what about the robbers?
-Even the notorious American gangster, Al Capone spent time in Moose Jaw during the prohibition.
+If you’re coming from Regina, you likely learned all about cops at the RCMP Depot, but what about robbers?
+Even the notorious American gangster Al Capone spent time in Moose Jaw during Prohibition.

 Meet all kinds of shady characters in Miss Fanny’s Speakeasy!
 (Photo credit: Tunnels of Moose Jaw)

 There are two tours.
-One is the Al Capone connection, the other tells the tale of Chinese migrant workers in the earlier part of the last century.
-On this, the Passage to Fortune tour, you’ll experience just how tough life was for these new Canadians working in horrid conditions.
+One is about the Al Capone connection, and the other tells the tale of Chinese migrant workers in the earlier part of the last century.
+On the Passage to Fortune tour, you’ll experience just how tough life was for these new Canadians working in horrid conditions.

 Weaving your way through the underground maze, the discomfort starts with the living quarters, where three would sleep in a narrow bunk.
-You’ll be led by gruff period actors through hidden rooms and secret passage ways, all while imagining how difficult life must’ve been for these labourers.
+Gruff period actors will lead you through hidden rooms and secret passageways, all while you imagine how difficult life must’ve been for these labourers.

 What was this famous American gangster and bootlegger doing in Moose Jaw?
 Slide into Miss Fanny’s Club and morph from a well-meaning tourist into a thirsty bootlegger to find out.